Jimmy Buffett Studio Albums – Top Ten

 9. Living and Dying in 3/4 Time

 Released less than a year after A White Sport Coat and A Pink Crustacean, Living and Dying in 3/4 Time continued Buffett’s Key West phase.
-It failed to land on the Billboard Top Country Albums chart.
-However, it was the first of many of his albums to land on the Billboard Top 200, peaking at number 176.
+It was the first of many of his albums to land on the Billboard Top 200.
 Living and Dying in 3/4 Time owes much of it’s success to the timeless classic “Come Monday”.
-It landed not only at number 58 on the Hot Country Songs chart, but also number 30 on the Hot 100 and number 3 on the Hot Adult Contemporary Tracks charts, exposing Buffett to a much wider audience.
+Its success on the Hot Country Songs, Hot 100, Hot Adult Contemporary Tracks charts exposed Buffett to a much wider audience.

 8. Last Mango in Paris

 Over the course of his career, Jimmy Buffett’s sound shifted between island and country.
-Peaking at number 7 on the Billboard Top Country Albums chart and number 53 on the Billboard 200, Last Mango in Paris continued a trend towards the country sound that Buffett began with his previous album.
-Not only adding concert staples “Gypsies in the Palace” and title track to Buffett’s catalog, it also introduced solid B-sides with tracks like “Frank and Lola” and “Jolly Mon Sing”, making Last Mango in Paris a solid album.
+Last Mango in Paris continued a trend towards the country sound that Buffett began with his previous album.
+Not only adding concert staples “Gypsies in the Palace” and the title track to Buffett’s catalog, it also introduced solid B-sides with tracks like “Frank and Lola” and “Jolly Mon Sing”, making Last Mango in Paris a solid album.

 7. Coconut Telegraph

 Released in February 1981, Coconut Telegraph continued the gulf and island theme of Jimmy Buffett’s catalog from the 1970s.
-With the track “It’s My Job” reaching number 57 on the Billboard Hot 100 Singles chart, Buffett collaborated with future 8 time CMA Musician of the Year, Mac McAnally, for the first time, beginning a musical relationship spanning 4 decades.
+With the track “It’s My Job”, Buffett collaborated with future 8 time CMA Musician of the Year, Mac McAnally, for the first time.
+This began a musical relationship that has now spanned four decades.
 Coconut Telegraph is balanced with coastal inspired songs, such as “The Weather is Here, Wish You Were Beautiful” and the title track, and more introspective songs like “Growing Older But Not Up” and the aforementioned “It’s My Job”.

-Though at the time of release it was critically panned, Volcano was considered a commercial success, peaking at number 14 on the Billboard 200 and number 13 on the Billboard Top Country Albums charts.
-Additionally, three singles, “Fins”, “Volcano”, and “Survive”, found success on the singles charts, with “Fins” and “Volcano” becoming Buffett standards.
-Not only were 3 tracks from this album on the multi-platinum compilation, Songs You Know By Heart, but it is also the only studio album that Buffett would later re-record as a live album.
+Though at the time of release it was critically panned, Volcano was considered a commercial success.
+Three singles, “Fins”, “Volcano”, and “Survive”, found success on the singles charts, with “Fins” and “Volcano” becoming Buffett standards.
+Not only were 3 tracks from this album on the multi-platinum compilation, Songs You Know By Heart, but it is also the only studio album so far that Buffett has recorded a live version.